-Does Medicare Pay for Allergy Testing and Shots?
+Does Medicare Cover Allergy Shots?

 - Medicare Part B covers allergy shots if your doctor decides they are medically necessary.
 Part B also covers certain types of allergy testing.
 Learn more about Medicare coverage for allergy shots and allergy medication.